sveinse/certgen/README.md

 precisely, it makes intermediary CA certificates that can in turn sign other certificates.

-`make cert t=ca n=inter` will generate new intermediate CA certificates named "inter".
-This intermediary CA certificate can be used when generating new
+`make cert t=intermediate_ca n=inter` will generate new intermediate CA certificates named "inter".
+This intermediary CA certificate can be used when generating new certificates:
-certificates:

 ```sh
 $ make cert n=subcert t=user ca=inter   # New cert "subcert" signed by "inter"